operating-systems concurrency

 Condition Variable

 A condition variable is a synchronisation primitive used within a monitor to allow processes to wait for a specific condition to become true.
-Unlike semaphores, condition variables do not have an internal counter; they are purely used for signaling.
+Unlike semaphores, condition variables have no internal counter; they are purely for signalling.

-• cwait(c): Suspends the execution of the calling process on the condition variable .
-The process yields the monitor’s mutual exclusion, allowing another process to enter.
+• cwait(c): Suspends the calling process on condition variable , yielding the monitor’s mutual exclusion.

-• csignal(c): Resumes one process that was suspended on .
-If no processes are waiting, the signal has no effect (unlike a semaphore’s operation, which is “remembered”).
+• csignal(c): Resumes one waiting process.
+If no processes wait, the signal has no effect (unlike a semaphore’s operation, which is remembered).